 Here’s a graph of my sessional average throughout my undergraduate program:

-If anything, I realized a notebook is a lot lighter to carry around than a laptop.
+At the very least, this experience made me realize a notebook is a lot lighter to carry around than a laptop.

 In the real world, nobody cares about your grades.